gega/backup/README.md

 ### initialize target

-Long operation, creating the initial backup from the source disks.
+Before using a new target disk, it needs to be initialized.
+It is a long operation; creating the initial backup from the source disks.
 It uses rsync for this and only this operation.
 It needs to be done once per target/source pairs and in my case it took more than a day to complete.

 ## benchmark